Helping Your Child Adjust to Preschool

 Article Translations: (Spanish)

-Preschool offers many benefits — it can be a great place for kids to interact with peers and learn valuable life lessons such as how to share, take turns, and follow rules.
-It also can prepare them for kindergarten and beyond.
+Preschool offers many benefits.
+It can be a great place for kids to interact with peers and learn valuable life lessons such as how to share, take turns, and follow rules.
+It also can prepare them academically for kindergarten and beyond.

-But going to preschool does come with its fair share of emotions, for both the parent and the child.
-For a kid, entering a new preschool environment filled with unfamiliar teachers and kids can cause both anxiety and anticipation.
+But going to preschool does come with some emotions, for both the parent and the child.
+For a child, entering a new preschool environment filled with unfamiliar teachers and kids can cause both anxiety and excitement.
 Parents might have mixed emotions about whether their child is ready for preschool.

 Easing Your Child's Fears

-Spend time talking with your child about preschool even before it starts.
-Before the first day, gradually introduce your child to activities that often take place in a classroom.
-A child accustomed to scribbling with paper and crayons at home, for example, will find it comforting to discover the same crayons and paper in his or her preschool classroom.
+Spend time talking with your child about preschool before it starts.
+In the months and weeks before school, gradually introduce your child to activities that often take place in a classroom.
+A child who's used to scribbling with paper and crayons at home, for example, will find it comforting to discover the crayons and paper in the preschool classroom.